FUNDAMENTALS OF COMPUTER SCIENCE III

 If your cumulative score in the course before the final exam is so low that earning 100% on the final would not enable you to pass, you are not eligible to take the final.

 The department has a 1st year cumulative assessment that takes place during the last week of class.
 This is a test of everything you've learned during the first year CSc courses.
-It counts for only a tiny part of your grade but may help you to identify any areas of weakness you want to work on.
+It counts the same as a lab but may help you to identify any areas of weakness you want to work on.

 Extra Credit